3D Open-Vocabulary Panoptic Segmentation with 2D-3D Vision-Language Distillation: Introduction

-In this work, we aim to address these two issues with a novel architecture for 3D Open-Vocabulary Panoptic Segmentation.
+In this work, we aim to address these two issues with a novel architecture for 3D open-vocabulary panoptic segmentation.
 Building on existing 3D closed-set panoptic segmentation methods, we train a learned LiDAR feature encoder in parallel with a frozen, pre-trained camera CLIP model.
 By fusing the 3D LiDAR features with the 2D CLIP features, our model is able to learn rich features throughout the entire 3D sensing volume, even if there are no camera features in certain regions.
 In addition, we apply a pair of novel distillation losses that allow the 3D encoder to learn both object-level and voxel-level features which live inside the CLIP feature space.
 This provides a learned module in 3D space which can directly be compared with text embeddings.
-In addition, these losses also provide useful training supervision to unknown parts of the scene where there would otherwise be no loss gradient.
+These losses also provide useful training supervision to unknown parts of the scene where there would otherwise be no loss gradient.

 { With the proposed model and loss functions, our method significantly outperforms the strong baseline on multiple datasets.

-Our contributions are summarized as follows:} \begin{itemize} \item {We present the first framework for open-vocabulary 3D panoptic segmentation.} \item {We propose two novel loss functions, object-level distillation loss and voxel-level distillation loss to help novel object detection for both \textit{things} and \textit{stuff} classes.} \item {We experimentally show that our proposed method significantly outperforms that strong baseline model on both nuScenes and SemanticKITTI datasets.} \end{itemize}
+Our contributions are summarized as follows:} \begin{itemize} \item {We present the first approach for 3D open-vocabulary panoptic segmentation in autonomous driving.} \item {We propose two novel loss functions, object-level distillation loss and voxel-level distillation loss to help segment novel \textit{things} and novel \textit{stuff} objects.} \item {We experimentally show that our proposed method significantly outperforms that strong baseline model on both nuScenes and SemanticKITTI datasets.} \end{itemize}